ShanLu1984/Insights-find-political-donors/README.md

 1. Clone and download the whole repository;
 1. Put all the files under a folder, such as name "find-political-donors";
 1. For Unix/Linux users, open the terminal, make the current path *your_path/find-political-donors* by using cd command;
-1. Change the input file or output file name in *run.sh*.
+1. You can change the input file or output file names in *run.sh*.
 1. Run *run.sh* using command `sh run.sh`;
 1. Run *run_test.sh* by using command `sh run_test.sh`;
 1. To test all the tests in insight_tests folder, make the current path "your_path/find-political-donors/insight_testsuite" by using command `cd insight_testsuite`;